by Dr. Lawrence Wilson

 Bladder infection retracing.
 This symptom can be caused by retracing an old bladder infection.
 In this case, it usually does not last more than a few days.
 There may be pain in the bladder or pain upon urinating, as well.

-To speed up the healing, I suggest using the genital bath at least three times daily for about 10 minutes each time.
+To speed up the healing, I suggest using the genital bath at least six times daily for about 10 minutes each time.
 In addition, one can rub the feet in the kidney and bladder areas, which are located at the heel end of the arch of the foot, or thereabouts.
 Please view the foot chart to help locate the bladder area, which will usually be very tender.
 Drinking more water may or may not help.
 Please do not use cranberry extract or a lot of vitamin C, as these are too yin.
 At times, taking extra vitamin A, however, is extremely helpful.
 If possible, find natural pre-formed vitamin A, not beta carotene.
 The dose is about 25,000 to 50,000 iu daily until the symptoms diminish.

 Toxic elimination.
 If the symptom persists, as it can, the cause is usually that the body is eliminating toxins that irritate the bladder.
 The body wants to get rid of the toxins as fast as possible, so even a small amount of urine in the bladder causes a desire to urinate.
 This symptom is annoying, particularly if one cannot easily find a bathroom.
 However, it is not harmful and is actually a good sign.
 I went through this myself, and it was definitely annoying to have to interrupt my day many times to urinate.
 Usually, the amount of urine is not large.